 The Office of Recruitment and Student Development offers a wide range of services to prospective and current students.
 Located in the Student Center, Bldg.
 9, this office provides students with access to career services, leadership development materials, and resources designed to increase money management skills.
 Within the Office of Recruitment and Student Development students may take a career assessment to guide them in choosing a major or selecting a career or receive assistance preparing for a job search.
-Other resources include a leadership library and online tools to help students learn about managing credit, budgets, and paying for college.
+Other resources include a leadership library and online tools to help students learn about managing credit, creating a budget, and paying for college.
 One-on-one assistance is available or students can participate in the workshop series offered throughout the year.
-For more information on the resources available through the Office of Recruitment and Student Development email halfhillk@nfcc.edu or (850) 973-1623.